Vsparker/Teamdollarbills/README.md

 # Teamdollarbills
-Here you will find submissions for assignments and projects by Victor Park
+Here are SQL and Python projects that I have done for Data Anaytics class taught by John Droescher at CCNY